 This turned out to be much harder and not as great of a solution as we expected.
 While creating the demo environment and onboarding the new fake customer was relatively easy for R&D to accomplish, populating the new environment with data and maintaining the environment as the product was updated would not be.

 The R&D team was swamped as it is.
 Do I now take them off of creating features customers urgently need and ask them to populate a fake account?
 Even if they somehow can create fake data to shove in there, the entire product is built on users creating that data.
 Won’t it be wonky?
 What happens every time we add a feature?
 What does our dashboard show every time a day passes?
 Who maintains this new script and makes sure it works all the time?

-As we waited on R&D bandwidth to open up, our sales people didn’t have much choice than to get creative again.
-They spent valuable time playing the part of a designer, hacking together product screenshots and user flows in design tools like Powerpoint and Invision.
+As we waited for R&D bandwidth to open up, our salespeople didn’t have much choice but to get creative again.
+They spent valuable time playing the part of a designer, hacking together product screenshots and user flows in design tools like PowerPoint and Invision.
 Great tools, but again, we lost control of our demos.
 And now, we were spending more time creating sub-par faux demos and less time actually selling.

 I was sure others at B2B companies have faced similar challenges before.
 Someone probably has a clever solution – right?

 I started calling everyone I knew in the industry.
 Almost everyone I spoke with had experienced these exact issues and were suffering through them in one way or another.
 Most were as embarrassed as I was by the amount of resources they threw at the problem and how much they still continued to deal with it.
 None had discovered a solution that just works.